disouzam/iaew/Readme.md

 ### Start gRPC server

-- Ejecuta el endpoint start-order-service
+- Run the `start-service` endpoint:
-- Se prueba en postman en con la url <http://localhost:50051> e importando el protobuf de protos/order.proto
+- Test it in Postman using the URL `<http://localhost:50051>` by importing the protobuf file from `order.proto`.

-Si se quiere ejecutar de forma manual:
+To run it manually:

 - python order_service.py
-- gRPC server en localhost, port 50051
+- The gRPC server will run on localhost, port 50051.

 ### Run Application Documentation